MasonRemaley/AnthropicStudios/_posts/2019-06-25-entity-systems.md

 The single bullet under the "don't need" category changes things. **Most of these systems get built specifically to allow dynamic changes.** If you're working on a large team, you don't want the designers to have to call in a programmer every time they want to try something new, but that isn't an issue on a small indie team where the designer is the programmer.

 Taking all this into account, I came up with a fairly straightforward&mdash;but still flexible&mdash;approach that satisfies the requirements at hand.
 I'm going to copy and paste bits and pieces from the _Way of Rhea_ source to explain it.
-The actual game logic is written in [my scripting language](https://www.masonremaley.com/projects/scripting-language/), but the syntax is very similar to [Rust](https://www.rust-lang.org/) which my engine, compiler, and VM are written in.
+As mentioned previously, the actual game logic is written in [my scripting language](https://www.masonremaley.com/projects/scripting-language/), but the syntax is very similar to [Rust](https://www.rust-lang.org/) which my engine, compiler, and VM are written in.

 Here's the current declaration of `Entity`:
 ```rs